wayke-se/wayke-ecom-react/README.md

 });
 ```

+See https://github.com/wayke-se/wayke-ecom-js for more info about for instance the API address.

 ## Usage

 The React components are built with Typescript and React, but Typescript is optional to use.
 The ecom flow can be added to your website by including the React component `Ecom`.
 This component needs some data in the following format: